Home

 2022-05-09 00:38:17

-In the course of the go to, Trudeau met with Ukrainian President Volodymyr Zelenskyy and held a press convention within the Mariinskyi Palace, where he introduced additional army help and funding helps for Ukraine as it defends its country in opposition to the Russian invasion.
+During the go to, Trudeau met with Ukrainian President Volodymyr Zelenskyy and held a press convention within the Mariinskyi Palace, where he announced additional military help and funding supports for Ukraine because it defends its country in opposition to the Russian invasion.

 Story continues below advertisement